gotchoices/BbCadam/api.md

 - Sketcher-based approach (later optional): create a `Sketcher::SketchObject` in `PartDesign::Body`, draw geometry and constraints, then pad/pocket.
 This yields a richer feature tree but requires PartDesign context and has more overhead.
 We can offer a mode to materialize a Sketcher object for inspection while still using Part ops underneath for the final solid.

 Default: Part-based for performance and simplicity; offer an option to `materialize_sketch=True` to emit a `Sketcher::SketchObject` as a sibling for visualization (no constraints initially).
 Plane selection is supported via `plane='XY'|'XZ'|'YZ'` and `at=(x,y,0)` offset.

+### Sweep orientation behavior
+- By default, the profile is placed at the path start and auto-aligned so its local +Z is along the path tangent at the start.
+This keeps sweeps intuitive without pre-rotating the profile.
+- Future options planned: `use_frenet`, `up` vector, and `align={'auto'|'fixed'|'frenet'}` to control orientation and twist behavior.